bitcoinsafe/deeponion-cli/README.md

 This a console-based CLI for RPC (*remote procedure call*) access of local or remote Wallets and/or Daemons.

-This is how it looks like in action (Windows & Mac):
+This is how it looks like in action (Windows, Mac, and Linux):

 **Get Blockchain Info**